vsivsi/meteor-job-collection/README.md

 `options:`
 * `level` -- May be 'hard' or 'soft'.
 Any other value will lead to a "normal" shutdown.
 * `quiet` -- true or false.
-False by default, which leads to a "Shutting down..." message on stderr.
+False by default, which leads to a "Shutting down..." message on `process.stderr`.

 `callback()` -- Invoked once the requested shutdown conditions have been achieved.